pillowsoft/vite-react-overmind-demo/README.md

 # README

-A small test of `vite`, Ebvan You's super fast esmodule build tool, React, and Overmind a slick state store.
+A small test of `vite`, Evan You's super fast esmodule build tool, React, and Overmind a slick state store.
 This is just to show that `react fast refresh`, `vite` and `overmind` all play well together and preserve the overmind state when changing code.

 - install